FOSS4GAcademy/GST102FOSS4GLabs/Module 5 Lab/QGIS 2.8/Module 5 Lab.md

 Since they are all in the same coordinate reference system no re-projecting will be required.

 When building a site selection model, you are usually presented with a scenario.
 The scenario has parameters, which you will have to address to find the solution.
 The scenario below describes the parameters for the site selection you will do for this lab.
 The best method to solve a scenario like the one below is to extract the parameters from the description and write them down into verbal descriptions.
-Then from your descriptions you can transcribe them into GIS operations: buffer, intersect, =, <> etc..
+Then from your descriptions you can transcribe them into GIS operations: buffer, intersect, =, <>, etc.

 **Scenario**
 A company is looking to lease a helipad at an airport for their company helicopter.
 This company is situated in Nueces County, Texas and wants the helipad to be within 3 miles of the Corpus Christi city limits, but not in the city limits.
 The pilots request that the airport or heliport be within a half mile of any source of water.
 It must also be within a mile from a County road.
 As you have some knowledge of GIS you are being asked to find the best solution.

-7. Complete the table below.
+7. Complete the descriptions below.
 The first two entries in Description and Extent have been entered for you.
 Study the data layers in QGIS Desktop and complete the table.
 At that point you will have a better understanding of what you have to work with.

 **Data Layer  --  Description and Extent**